Icinga/icinga2/doc/6-advanced-topics.md

 Furthermore the host may be reachable but ping samples are dropped by the router's firewall.

-By defining a service dependency the `google-dns ping4` re-check will be skipped in case the parent service `dsl-router ping4` is in a `NOT-OK` state.

     object Host "dsl-router" {
       services["ping4"] = {